dapperlabs/dapper-contracts/README.md

 ### Multi-Signature Implementation

 The wallet achieves multi-signature capabilities by way of the `invoke()` method and its variants.
-Performing all value transfers, administration of `device keys` and rotating the `backup key` and `backup transaction` are required to be called through the `invoke()` method, thus allowing for a cosigning check on all aforementioned operations.
+Performing all value transfers, administration of `device keys` and rotating the `backup key` and `recovery transaction` are required to be called through the `invoke()` method, thus allowing for a cosigning check on all aforementioned operations.
 The `invoke()` methods variants are capable of receiving up to two signatures, in addition to the "free" signature provided by `msg.sender`.

 ### Recovery Operation

-A RECOVERY operation is performed by submitting the `backup transaction` to the blockchain network.
+A RECOVERY operation is performed by submitting the `recovery transaction` to the blockchain network.
 The effects of this transaction are as follows:

 - Remove all existing device keys (scorched earth policy)
 - Add the backup key as the only device key

 This operation is intended to be executed in the scenario where all the users device keys are LOST, STOLEN or COMPROMISED.
 The operation essentially “activates” the `backup key`, and as such the `backup key` is no longer considered a `backup key` but rather a full `device key`.

-The user can then rotate the `backup key` and `backup transaction` via their new `device key`.
+The user can then rotate the `backup key` and `recovery transaction` via their new `device key`.

 For questions, inquiries or more please email support@meetdapper.com